 |11.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the V3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The XQ2 does not feature such a mic input.

-The XQ2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the V3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the V3 from Nikon.
+Both the XQ2 and the V3 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.